Stock Market Introduction: How I Made My First $100k Stock Trading in College

 In the stock market, any profit is considered taxable gains and must be reported during tax season.
 Robinhood has a great feature where your tax document is prepared for you automatically and all you have to do is give this document to your tax preparer.
 If you use an online tax services a lot of companies are starting to take in robinhood documents through an upload button.
 TurboTax offers this service.

-*You do not have to pay taxes on any losses, in fact you can claim some of those losses back when reporting!*
+*You do not have to pay taxes on any losses, in fact you can claim up to $3,000 a year on losses from stock investments!*

 Why do I have to provide my social security number?